David-Brewin/PowerpointToPDF/README.md

 INSTRUCTIONS

 From within Powerpoint, create a new blank presentation and delete the default slide.
 Save this as an empty Powerpoint Macro-Enabled Presentation, e.g. "*Macros.pptm*".
 Press *alt-F11* to load the VBA macro editor.
-Go to the *Project Explorer* pane.
-(If you can't see this, click *View*, *Project Explorer*).
-Right-click on *Module1* and remove it.

-Now click *File*, *Import File* and import *PresentationToPDF.bas* and each of the *.cls* files in turn.
-Once this has been done, click *File*, *Close and Return to Microsoft Powerpoint*.
+Select *File*, *Import File* and import *PresentationToPDF.bas* and each of the *.cls* files in turn.
+Then click *File*, *Close and Return to Microsoft Powerpoint*.
 Once back in Powerpoint, save the new presentation, which will now include the uploaded VBA macro code.

 To convert a real presentation, open both it and *Macros.pptm*.
 From within the real presentation select *View*, *Macros* and (at the bottom of the dialogue) select *Macros.pptm* from the drop-down below *Macro in:*.
 Then, from within the body of the dialog, select *PrintToPDF* and press *Run*.
 The code will then run - simply respond to the prompts displayed.